ludovicm67/simple-whiteboard/README.md

 # Simple Whiteboard

-> [!WARNING]
-> This is an early version of the whiteboard.
-> It is not yet ready for production use.

 Simple Whiteboard is a simple web-based whiteboard application that allows users to draw on a canvas.

 The application is built as a Web Component using [LitElement](https://lit.dev/).